Loudbooks/MC-Help/scripts/logparser/README.md

 All output is uploaded to [PasteBook](https://pastebook.dev), and other users will be able to view these logs at the [PasteBook Panel](https://pastebook.dev/panel).

 ## Usage (Windows Only)
-1. Download the latest version here: https://github.com/Loudbooks/MC-Help/releases/download/log-parser-v1.0/logparser.bat
+1. Download the latest version [here](https://github.com/Loudbooks/MC-Help/releases/latest/download/logparser.bat).
-2. Double click the file
+2. Double click the file.